 Staff conducted the pre-construction conference with the contractor, Morgan Pavement Preservation, last week.
 The Notice to Proceed was Monday, May 15, 2017.
 Staff has started to receive submittals for review.
 This project is to crack and slurry seal various streets in Boulder City.

 City Shops Fuel Station:

 The contractor, High Desert Petroleum, is nearing completion of the fuel station at the City Shops.
 They are working on completing the programming of the control systems and fuel dispensers.
 Staff anticipates scheduling a punch list inspection next week.

 US93 Conduit Repairs Phase II:

-This project was advertised for bids on January 26, 2017.
-Bids are due on Thursday, February 23, 2017 at 2:30 p.m.
-This project is the next phase of utility conduits, vaults and equipment pads to replace aging facilities along US93.
+Staff and our contractor, King Communications are continuing working on obtaining the permits from NDOT.
+Staff emailed the NDOT permitting office this week to inquire if NDOT needs anything further for the permit application.
+This project is the next phase of utility conduits, vaults and equipment pads to replace failed facilities along US93.
 Work on the south side will be between Juniper Way and Madrone Street.
 Work on the north side will be from Yucca Street to Marshall Plaza.

 Solar PV Power Array Installation:

 The contractor, Bombard Electric, began work this week.
 Bombard set up their staging area, saw cut the existing concrete and drilled the foundations for the structure.
 They also had steel for the structure delivered to the site.